Rambler (1812 ship): Whaler

 Whaling voyage #3 (1820-1822): Captain Obed Wyer sailed from England on 4 January 1820, bound for New Zealand.
 On 9 September 1820 the vessel, under Captain Wyer, and with 300 barrels of sperm whale oil aboard, arrived in the Derwent Estuary, Tasmania.
 While in the river they managed to take two whales very close to Hobert.
 The vessel departed the Derwent 13 October with four convict stowaways aboard.
 Rambler arrived at the Bay of Islands, New Zealand, on 27 February 1821.
 Captain Wyer put the convicts ashore near Cape Bret.
-Two of them were captured by Maori who were debating on whether to kill them or not when missionary Rev John Butler arrived and begged they be spared.
+Two of them were captured by Māori who were debating on whether to kill them or not when missionary Rev John Butler arrived and begged they be spared.
 The two convicts were enslaved by the Maori till July 1821 when the Rambler called again at the bay to refresh and, having lost several crewmen at sea, took aboard the two convicts as replacements.
 The other two convict stowaways were also taken away on whale ships.
 Rambler called at the Bay of Islands again 5 January 1822 to refresh.
 During the cruise the vessel was also reported to have also visited the Cape and the Mozambique Channel.
 Rambler returned to England on 25 October 1822 with 125 tons (350 casks) of sperm oil.